Why Choose Baylor Dermatology?

 Lasers can selectively target a pigmented hair while leaving the surrounding skin undamaged.
 Each dime sized pulse of laser energy takes a fraction of a second and can treat many hairs at the same time.
 Compared with electrolysis, laser hair removal is more precise and much faster.
 Small areas such as the upper lip can be treated in less than a minute, while large areas (back, legs) may need up to an hour.

 Depending on the settings used, up to a third of the treated hairs are permanently removed with each session (although many can fall out temporarily).
 Six weeks later the surviving hair follicles gradually start growing hair again.
 The remaining hairs tend to be lighter in color and smaller in size.
 Patients are treated every two months until satisfied (usually when 70-80 percent hair loss is achieved).
 Patients tend to be satisfied after 4 to 8 sessions.

-What four things should I do before treatment?
+What three things should I do before treatment?

-1. Avoid having a tan by using sun protection (sunblock, clothing, etc).
+1. Avoid having a tan by using sun protection, e.g. sunblock, clothing.

 2. Avoid self tanners.